tqja/com3504-assignment/pwa_requirements.md

 - Add new plant sightings
 - View plants added by self/other users
 - Comment on the plant sightings
-- No login system required

 ## Adding new plant sightings

-- Details of a sighting cannot be modified after creation (except identification)
+- Details of a sighting cannot be modified after creation (except identification) ✅
 - If online, send details to database ✅
 	- ~~Images transformed to base64~~ Images stored locally on server ✅
 	- ~~Stored in MongoDB~~